Application Factory

 return app

 When we instantiated ext_celery, we passed the custom application factory make_celery to it.
-If we hadn't done this, the FlaskCeleryExt would create Celery app for us automatically, which is not recommended since we'll be running shared tasks.
+If we hadn't done this, the FlaskCeleryExt would created a Celery app for us automatically, which is not recommended here.

 Create a new file called project/users/tasks.py: